Metrics FAQs

 How much data should I collect?

-You should try to collect 30 data points both before and after you've made an improvement.
+You should try to collect 30 data points both before and after you've improved.
 However, this is just a rule of thumb.
 If a process occurs monthly, it doesn't make sense to collect data for 2 and a half years just so you can get a large sample size.

 What's the difference between hours repurposed and lead time reduced?